jdittrich/userNeedResearchBook/text/allURBook.md

 I already talked about grouping data by shared themes.
 The question is: What is a meaningful theme?

-One method to group data and derive a theme would be going through the data and see which utterances and observations mention the same thing or the same assessment.
+One method to group data and to derive a theme would be going through the data and see which utterances and observations mention the same thing or the same assessment.
 Thus, all notes mentioning »color« would belong to one theme and get the headline »Color«; all notes mentioning »good«  belong to one theme and get the headline »good things«.

 <div class="example">